Yazhou-Z/Yazhou-Z.github.io/_pages/about.md

   - /about.html

 ---
-I am a senior student majoring in BME and CS at the University of Hong Kong.
-In 2023, I spent a year at the [Redwood Theoretical Neuroscience Center](https://redwood.berkeley.edu/) at UC Berkeley.
-This fall, I will be a PhD student at NYU, focusing on pain-related computational neuroscience.
-(How to pronounce “Yazhou”(雅洲): like “Ya-Jo”)
+I am a PhD Candidate at NYU and working on pain and computational neuroscience.
+(How to pronounce “Yazhou”(雅洲): like “Yay-Jo”)

 I am deeply passionate about understanding how the brain works.
 My research interests include perception, memory and the mechanism of neural disorders.
-I am happy to chat about my ongoing projects on attention modeling, cone mosaic arrangement, and attractor networks.
-Previously, I worked on EEG decoding for face recognition and MRI analysis for clinical applications.

 If you are a potential collaborator with similar interests, feel free to email me at *<a href="mailto: yazhou.laugh@gmail.com">yazhou.laugh@gmail.com</a>*.
 I am open to discussing my current projects or exploring potential cooperation.